SIP networking and firewall configuration

 Allow these if your firewall restricts outbound connections:

-Both IP addresses must be allowed in your firewall rules.
-Vapi may use either address for signalling or media on any given call.
+Both SIP signalling IP addresses must be allowed in your firewall rules.
+Vapi may use either address for signalling on any given call.
 Missing one address can cause intermittent call failures.
+For RTP media, since Vapi uses dynamic IPs, configure your firewall to allow the full port range (40000-60000 UDP) without restricting by source or destination IP.

 FAQ